AI? A response.

 At Stillman Academy, we serve students—often dyslexic students—whose intelligence is obvious in conversation but doesn’t reliably show up on paper yet.
 We begin with a careful analysis of literacy skills (decoding, spelling, fluency, comprehension, and writing), then design an individualized instructional plan using structured, systematic methods—including the Slingerland Approach—so foundational skills become stable and automatic.
 The goal isn’t to shrink a child’s thinking to match today’s reading level; it’s to raise reading and writing skills to meet the child’s thinking—while protecting confidence, curiosity, and dignity along the way.

-Winston Churchill, dyslexic, is remembered for language that could steady a nation when fear was the default.
-That kind of power isn’t about writing quickly—it’s about understanding, choosing, and persuading in public.
 We were recently asked, “What’s the use in learning to read if you’re just going to use AI to write your social marketing posts?” the deeper question is what reading is for.
-Literacy isn’t a performance.
+Literacy isn’t just a performance.
 It’s agency: the ability to understand what’s being said to you, test it, and decide what you will do next.

-Jacqueline Woodson, dyslexic, became one of the most important voices in contemporary children’s literature by refusing to mistake speed for depth.
+Or Jacqueline Woodson, also dyslexic.
+She became one of the most important voices in contemporary children’s literature by refusing to mistake speed for depth.
 Her story resonates with what parents often see at home: a child reads one sentence beautifully and guesses at the next as if the words have turned slippery.
 That unpredictability isn’t a character flaw.
 It’s a reading system that hasn’t stabilized yet—and the child often experiences that instability as doubt about themselves.
 The work is to make print predictable so intelligence can show up consistently, not only on “good reading days.”

-Jack Horner, dyslexic, built a world-class scientific career by learning to read patterns in fragments—bone shards, footprints, partial evidence—and then insisting the fragments could form a coherent story.
+Jack Horner, another dyslexic, built a world-class scientific career by learning to read patterns in fragments—bone shards, footprints, partial evidence—and then insisting the fragments could form a coherent story.
 That is the posture we take with literacy data.
 We don’t treat “behind” as one category.
 We ask what’s secure, what’s fragile, and why—then we teach what the brain needs so reading stops feeling like guessing and starts feeling like knowing.

 Gavin Newsom, dyslexic, is one example of a person who learned early that language can become a gate—used to judge, sort, and sometimes underestimate.
 Dyslexic families recognize that pattern immediately: when adults misunderstand a process, they judge a person.
 Our job is to reverse that.
 We protect the person, we respect the mind, and we fix the process—skill by skill—until the child has a stable system that supports their ideas instead of trapping them.